kstenerud/ubuntu-package-fixing/README.md

 #### Clone the Package

+Find the repository name:

+    $ apt-cache show postfix | grep Source:

+In this case, there is no Source field, so we just use postfix.

     $ git ubuntu clone postfix

 This will create a new git clone of the postfix repo, with a remote of "pkg".
 The current branch will be ubuntu-devel, and the various versions for each distribution version will be under `pkg/ubuntu/version`.